the-road-to-learn-react/the-road-to-learn-react/manuscript/chapter2.md

 }
 ~~~~~~~~

-You can pass those components properties which they can use themselves.
-In the case of the App component it needs to pass the properties managed in the local state and its class methods.
+We pass the components properties that they can use themselves.
+The App component needs to pass the properties managed in the internal state and its class methods.

-{title="Code Playground",lang="javascript"}
+{title="src/App.js",lang=javascript}
 ~~~~~~~~
 class App extends Component {